 Develop collecting policies for Toppan and University Archives.
 Logical extensions to the AHC's development of a full collecting policy for its manuscript collections.
-The Toppan work will entail inclusion of UW librarians, and the University archives work will seek collaboration with UW General Counsel's office and Wyoming State Archives.
+The Toppan work will include participation by UW librarians, and will proceed in parallel with the Libraries' development of a collecting policy for its new "special collections," all with the goal of ensuring collaboration and avoiding competition.
+The University archives work will seek collaboration with UW General Counsel's office and Wyoming State Archives.

 Create a method and prioritize for active collecting.
-This is the logical next step from our development of a collecting policy, and active collecting (consisting of researching leads, contacting potential donors, and persuading those individuals/organizations to donate collections) will ensure that the Center's holdings continue to remain important to evolving research in a variety of disciplines.
-The deaccessioning undertaken during 2003-08 has among other things provided the AHC with storage capacity for new acquisitions.
+This is the logical next step from our development of a collecting policy.
+Active collecting (consisting of researching leads, contacting potential donors, and persuading those individuals/organizations to donate collections) will ensure that the Center's holdings continue to remain important to evolving research in a variety of disciplines.
 These collecting priorities will include further strengthening our holdings in two of UW's "areas of distinction": history and culture of Wyoming and the West; environment and natural resources.
-These priorities will also include significant expansion of our holdings of "underrepresented communities," through active work with individuals connected to minority studies programs and groups such as Rainbow Resource Center, thus contributing to the University's goal of "inclusiveness."
+These priorities will also include significant expansion of our holdings of "underrepresented communities," through active work with individuals connected to UW minority studies programs and groups such as Rainbow Resource Center, thus contributing to the University's goal of "inclusiveness."